 DevOps Engineers are pivotal connectors in any business as they bring development and deployment (coding and engineering) together.
 By collaborating with different people and working across departments and teams, DevOps Engineers build, test and implement new tools and infrastructure to develop and improve the company’s IT systems.

-Glassdoor recently reported an average base pay for a DevOps Engineer at $115,666, with salaries range from $91,000 at the low end to $155,000 at the highest end.
+Glassdoor recently reported an average base pay for a DevOps Engineer at $115,666, with salaries ranging from $91,000 at the low end to $155,000 at the highest end.
 These professionals have broad technical knowledge across software and systems, build strong relationships across organisations and are strong analysts and problem-solvers.

 5. Project Manager

 IT Project Managers can work across any industry and enjoy a varied and ever-changing career path.
-Reasons to work in this IT role include the ability to see your ideas come to life and be there for every step of the way, making a significant impact to the business you work for, and the huge sense of reward after completing a large-scale project that revolutionises ways of working for hundreds or thousands of colleagues.
+Reasons to work in this IT role include the ability to see your ideas come to life and be there for every step of the way, making a significant impact on the business you work for, and the huge sense of reward after completing a large-scale project that revolutionises ways of working for hundreds or thousands of colleagues.

 IT Project Managers will scope out requirements from their client/employer, create a plan to achieve these requirements, set goals and monitor the project stages to ensure the requirements are delivered on time and on budget.
-This position involves planning, the ability to take a holistic view and understand wide-reaching effects of small changes, flexibility to adapt to new challenges and communication to keep stakeholders informed and happy.
+This position involves planning, the ability to take a holistic view and understand the wide-reaching effects of small changes, flexibility to adapt to new challenges and communication to keep stakeholders informed and happy.